taddison/personal-site/content/blog/2021/07/benchmarking-different-versions-of-nuget-packages/index.md

 ## Benchmarking all of the above with different runtimes

 So what if we wanted to also see what impact updating from .NET Framework 4.8.2 to .NET 5.0 would have?
-We'll update our `System.Data` benchmarks to look like this:
+We've been running our previous benchmarks with .NET 5.0, but in early 2019 we'd have been using .NET Framework 4.8.2.
+To see what difference that makes we'll update our `System.Data` benchmarks to look like this:

 ```csharp
 // SystemDataBenchmarks.cs